junglert/rpi-stresstest/README.md

 This repo is usefull for monitoring temperatures over a certain amount of time.

-How to:
+# How to:

   install this git-repo:

          git clone https://github.com/junglert/rpi-stresstest.git

-  let the script do its magic:
+  install the needed package:

+         sudo apt-get install stress

   Exec the script, you may have to change the permissions with

          chmod 777 ./stresstest.sh

   After you changed the permissions exec the script

           sudo ./stresstest.sh

-      You need sudo, because the cat command to read the cpu-frequency needs sudo permissions.
+    You will need sudo because the cat command needs sudo permissions

   If everything went according to plan, the shell should prompt 2 phrases

         Runtime in seconds:     Enter the amount of time, in seconds, that you want the script to run Filename.csv:           Enter your filename with .csv at the end (the file is created in the source folder of the script)

    Future plans:

    -user input for time and file ✔

     -script creates own alias

     -help-page

-  -testing on other Pi´s
+    -testing on other Pi´s and SBC´s